 “Narcissism is an evil that masquerades as good.
 Like a Pied Piper this master illusionist can lead you to Hell all while making you feel flattered to be chosen to go there.
 Only when you wake up in Hell do you realize the real evil that existed in his fluted song.
 By then it’s too late; not only have you fallen victim, but most likely you have paid for the flute, as well.” ~Tigress Luv

-Levels of Recovery
+The 4 Levels of Recovery From Narcissistic Abuse

 You are out of the relationship and have truly ended it.
 It has been less than three months since the relationship ended.
-You have cut off all possible contact with the ex including Email, Instant Messaging, Phone, Letters, and Third Party Communication.
+You have cut off all possible contact with the ex including Email, Instant Messaging, Phone, Letters, and Third-Party Communication.
 (This is essential).

 You have had no contact with the narcissist for at least six months.
 You have regained some degree of sanity and feel you are back in control of your life.
 You may have weak moments and difficult days but feel you are progressing It is important to stick with counseling or the support group to help you through the difficult days..

 You have had no contact with the narcissistic personality for at least a year.
 Your life has moved on and you are feeling so much stronger than you did when you first started.

 Stages of Recovery- Feelings

 The first stage is when you hit bottom due to your experience with a Narcissist.
 You are exhausted from the constant turmoil, lies and abuse.
 You are tired of walking on eggshells, living in fear of setting off his rage and abuse.

 This is when your questions begin to get answered and you now have a name for what you have been dealing with all this time.
 You begin to research everything you can find on Narcissism.
 Although you feel better that you know, the sense of betrayal begins to painfully sink in.
 Unfortunately, you start to feel angry at yourself for letting it go on for so long.

 The full impact of what you went through hits home and all hell breaks loose!
 You are angry at the narcissist but also at yourself.
 Anger is uncomfortable, but it is a necessary step towards healing.
 At first, it feels like an erupting volcano but then it decreases and you can focus on how to get through.

-This is a time of great upheaval, because the Narcissist knows that the “gig is up” The Narcissist will fight you tooth and nail to win.
-This is a crucial stage in healing, because it is at this stage that the Narcissist will also try to “put on the charm” in an attempt to return things to how they were.
+This is a time of great upheaval because the Narcissist knows that the “gig is up” The Narcissist will fight you tooth and nail to win.
+This is a crucial stage in healing because it is at this stage that the Narcissist will also try to “put on the charm” in an attempt to return things to how they were.
 However, when the charm doesn’t work, the Narcissist can be very vicious at this stage.

 You are actively planning your future, getting to know “you” again, and you notice how much better you feel, physically and emotionally, out of the presence of the Narcissist.
 Although you begin to get your confidence back, you may still experience the waves of the prior stages; it seems to come in cycles, but these will diminish in intensity over time.

 Not everyone goes through this stage, it is a personal decision.
 This is when you mirror the Narcissist’s behavior back at them, effectively scaring them off.
 It allows some people to siphon off the anger and project it back to the person who caused it.
 It is quite effective in scaring off the Narcissist, but sometimes it takes many sessions of “mirroring” before the stubborn Narcissist finally “gets it”.

-You start looking working toward your new future and close the door on the Narcissist.
+You start looking for working toward your new future and close the door on the Narcissist.
 The most effective way to do this is with apathy.
 Apathy works.
 It requires very little work on your part.
 If the narcissist is still trying to keep you engaged, you simply don’t display any outward emotions toward the Narcissist.

 They want to be able to evoke an emotional response from you.
 If they can’t make you love them, they will try to make you hate them.
 If you don’t give them anything, eventually, they will move on to the next victim as they have to get their narcissistic supply “fix”.
-This stage can take some time, because as we know, the Narcissist does not give up on precious supply sources easily.
+This stage can take some time because as we know, the Narcissist does not give up on precious supply sources easily.